 Transfer of Credit

 Up to three courses, not applied toward another degree, may be transferred to the Th.M. degree from previous work at Luther Seminary (including its satellite centers) or other accredited institutions.
-Transfer of this credit requires approval of the Graduate Theological Education office.
+Transfer of this credit requires approval of the Advanced Theological Education office.
 View and print the graduate petition form here.

 If you do not find the information you are looking for here, contact one of Luther Seminary’s staff members dedicated to working with Th.M. students: